How to Monetize Your API

 - Reliable Performance: Ensure your API is fast, scalable, and has minimal downtime.
 Use monitoring tools to track performance and address issues proactively.

-3. Implement API Access Management
+3. Implement API Management Tools

 5. Monitor and Optimize Your API Monetization Strategy